machinellama/finallyreact/README.md

 ## License

-Copyright © 2023-current `dotfinally, LLC`
+Copyright © 2023-current `machinellama, LLC`

 Available under the MIT license, which means anyone can use FinallyReact for free, for any purpose.
 Read the full license text in the LICENSE.txt file in the repo.